Curtis Bok: Curtis Bok House

+Soon after their wedding, Curtis and Nellie Lee Bok purchased a country house at 120 Upper Gulph Road in Gulph Mills, Pennsylvania.
+They added a rear wing, with an "L"-shaped library and a music room on the first floor, and bedrooms above.
+All the new rooms featured hand-crafted interiors and furniture by Wharton Esherick (1935–1938).
+The house was demolished in 1989, to build a townhouse development.

+Interiors and furniture from the Curtis Bok House are in the collections of the Philadelphia Museum of Art, the Wharton Esherick Museum, the Wolfsonian-FIU Museum in Miami Beach, Florida, and elsewhere.

 Legacy

-Swarthmore College awarded him an honorary degree in 1960.
-Jerome J. Shestack, a friend and legal colleague, wrote of Bok: "His deep and abiding sympathy for the human condition was the hallmark both of his courtroom and of his life."
+Swarthmore College awarded Bok an honorary Doctor of Letters in 1960.
+Jerome J. Shestack, a friend and legal colleague, wrote of him: "His deep and abiding sympathy for the human condition was the hallmark both of his courtroom and of his life."

-Bok's papers are housed at Princeton University and the Historical Society of Pennsylvania.
+W. Curtis Bok's papers are housed at Princeton University and the Historical Society of Pennsylvania.

-His son, Derek Curtis Bok, served as dean of Harvard Law School (1968-1971), and president of Harvard University (1971-1991 & 2006–2007).
+His son, Derek Curtis Bok, served as dean of Harvard Law School, 1968-71, and president of Harvard University, 1971-91 and 2006-07.